Tim Walz: Infrastructure

 Walz visits Duluth Wastewater Plant which received funding for critical repairs as part of the infrastructure spending bill.

 In 2023, Walz signed a bipartisan $2.6 billion infrastructure spending package that funded numerous union construction jobs focused on repairing roads, bridges, and other essential infrastructure.
 Other projects funded included a new fire hall in Dilworth, Minnesota, a water treatment plant in Mankato, and $78 million for the state veterans' home in Hastings, Minnesota.
 Soon afterward, Walz signed into law HF2887, which provides $9 billion over the long term to transportation projects, including reforms to climate impact considerations and transit infrastructure permitting.

 In May 2024, Walz signed and implemented a bipartisan energy permitting reform bill.
 Some environmentalists criticized him for fast-tracking the expansion of the Line 3 pipeline and overseeing a vigorous response to the indigenous-led Stop Line 3 protests, marked by allegations of police brutality.

+Municipal broadband

+The omnibus commerce bill Walz signed into law in May 2024 contained provisions rescinding the state's longstanding restrictions on the establishment of publicly owned municipal broadband networks by local governments, eliminating a century-old requirement that municipal telecommunications networks be approved in an election with 65% of the vote that had been later interpreted to regulate the creation of community broadband, and liberalizing rules that limited the circumstances in which municipalities may create community broadband networks.